-One of Japan's main peace, renewable resources, vegetarian, campout, live music, hippie confabs is now taking place in the mountains of Shiga Prefecture, which is just across from Kyoto.
+One of Japan's main peace, renewable resources, vegetarian, campout, live music, hippie confabs will take place in the mountains of Shiga Prefecture, which is just across from Kyoto, from August 23 until September 7.

 The three kanji that make up the title mean "mountain," "water," "person."